Researching for LGBTQ Health

-We are a team of researchers who focus on understanding how lesbian, gay, bisexual, transgender, transsexual, Two-Spirit, and queer (LGBTQ) people experience physical and mental health, and how they access health services.
+We are a team of lesbian, gay, bisexual, transgender, transsexual, Two-Spirit, and queer (LGBTQ2S+) and ally researchers who focus on understanding how LGBTQ2S+ people experience physical and emotional (mental) health, and how they access health services.
+Our office is at the Dalla Lana School of Public Health, University of Toronto, but our work examines LGBTQ2S+ lives and experiences all over the province, and beyond.

 Our Research Approach

-We use a community based research (CBR) approach, working in partnership with LGBTQ communities to answer questions that are important to them.
-We are committed to combining our research work with action to create positive change for LGBTQ people.
+Our team uses a multiplicity of approaches to research.
+In particular, many of our members use a community based research (CBR) approach, working in partnership with LGBTQ communities to answer questions that are important to them.
+CBR approaches to research attempt to address the power imbalances that are inherent in traditional research relationships, by involving members of the communities to be researched in all stages of the research process, from conceptualizing a research question through to analyzing and sharing the data.
+We are committed to combining our research work with action to create positive change for LGBTQ2S+ people.

 Goals

-• To gather research data that helps us to understand the health, and particularly mental health, of LGBTQ people in Ontario.
+- To gather research data that helps us to understand the health, and particularly emotional health, of LGBTQ2S+ people.

-• To describe how experiences such as homophobia, biphobia, transphobia, racism, sexism and ableism impact the health of LGBTQ people in Ontario.
+- To describe how experiences such as homophobia, biphobia, transphobia, racism, sexism and ableism impact the health of LGBTQ2S+ people.

-• To identify elements that help LGBTQ people in Ontario to access health services, as well as those that prevent them from doing so.
+- To identify elements that help LGBTQ2S+ people to access health services, as well as those that prevent them from doing so.

-• To use what we learn from our research to improve the health, and particularly mental health, of LGBTQ people in Ontario.
+- To use what we learn from our research to improve the health, and particularly emotional health, of LGBTQ2S+ people.

-• To use our research results to improve the health services available to LGBTQ people in Ontario
+- To use our research results to improve the health services available to LGBTQ2S+ people.

 Values